xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Function**

-FORMULA.GOTO   Selects a named area or reference on any open workbook
+FORMULA.GOTO&nbsp;&nbsp;&nbsp;Selects a named area or reference on any open workbook

 Return to [top](#E)